trident-brahma/hello-world/README.md

 # hello-world

 Hi noobs,
-a noob this side, I am still learning hoe to use Git-hub rn.
+a noob this side, I am still learning how to use Git-hub rn.